Gelede Helmet Mask of a Gendarme

 Male Yoruba dancers wear gelede masks at festivals honoring the women of the community.
-Gelede often serves as a showcase for artistic innovation, with its masks depicting motifs that are both entertaining and critical.
-This mask depicts a French gendarme, a colonial soldier, and was most likely performed as a critique of French personal and political behavior during the colonial period.
+Gelede masquerades often serve as a showcase for artistic innovation, with their masks depicting motifs that are both entertaining and critical.
+This mask depicts a French gendarme, a colonial soldier wearing a blue cap, and was most likely performed as a critique of French personal and political behavior during the colonial period.

 Wood, metal, pigment

 10 x 7 x 11 in.
 (25.4 x 17.8 x 27.9 cm) (show scale)

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license